Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: Ethical Considerations

 To mitigate these risks, we advocate for clear disclosure policies in any deployment of such models that simulate human speech.
 Users should be informed whenever they are interacting with an artificial agent, ensuring transparency and preserving trust.
-Additionally, we are committed to the responsible release of our fine-tuned model and aggregated data, which will only occur after peer review and with accompanying guidelines to minimize potential misuse.
+Additionally, we have released our code and aggregated data via GitHub to ensure reproducibility (anonymized URL).
+To mitigate risks, we provide usage guidelines prohibiting applications that could deceive users about agent identity or reinforce linguistic stereotypes.
+Our resources should only be used in contexts with informed consent and transparent disclosure of AI-generated speech.